unclevito2017/Bitcrack-automation-for-puzzle-66/README.md

 Not tried on Linux or WSL, don't know if kill command will work but you will need to change line <br>
 'BitCrack.exe', '-b', '672', '-t', '256', '-p', '256', '--stride', '1', to<br>
 './BitCrack', '-b', '672', '-t', '256', '-p', '256', '--stride', '1', and compile linux version of bitcrack or bitcrack random<br>
-non-random version of bitcrack remove -r from code if you get a error. <br>
+non-random version of bitcrack remove -r from code or you get a error. <br>
+adjust -b, -t and -p to match your gpu<br>
+adjust time.sleep(180)  # Wait for 180 seconds to value of desired run before auto restart with new random keyspace values<br>
+delete .pkl file once entire keyspace is scanned to start over<br> change increment valye to your desired value default is 100000000000000

 If this program helps find your hidden treasures : donations<br>
 <b>Bitcoin bc1qus09g0n5jwg79gje76zxqmzt3gpw80dcqspsmm   <br>